Ouibache Music Festival

 Stage shows will feature local, regional, national and international acts.
 Music, demonstrations, dancing and all sorts of fun will be going on throughout the festival.
 Jam sessions and workshops will be set up on the grounds so make sure to bring your instruments!
 The opportunity is yours for the taking.
 Come and embrace your musical roots in a beautiful outdoor setting.
 There is something for everyone.
 It's about the music.
 It’s about passing on the traditions.
 It's passion with a purpose.

 Come join the fun.
-Be a part of the inaugural Ouibache Music Festival in September.
+Be a part of the second annual Ouibache Music Festival in September.
 It’s a unique opportunity to come and experience a music festival unlike any other.
 It’s family and friends, good food and drink.
 It’s music that takes us back to our roots.
 It shows us where we’ve been and points us to where we are going.
 Come find out what “it” means to you.
 It’s your experience.
 It’s your journey...

 IT STARTS HERE!